 Safety & Comfort First

 Choose a comfortable and well-fitted canine floatation device.
 There are lots of options available, from classic colors to cute shark fin life jackets.
-We really like this dog lifejacket from Ruffwear that comes in three bright color options.
+We really like this dog life jacket from EzyDog, and they have a variety of sizes and styles to pick from.
 You want to make sure that it fits nice and snug without chafing and won't slip off during water play.
 Be sure to follow the manufacturer's fitting instructions.

 Pet First Aid Kit